qmk/qmk_firmware/keyboards/sawnsprojects/krush/krush65/hotswap/keymaps/via/readme.md

-# The VIA keymap for krush65 solder
+# The VIA keymap for krush65 Hotswap